- Home

 Recertification Steps:

-For 5-pound to 40-pounders: To recertify, we charge $10.00 per tank for 5-pound to 40-pounders.
-This service takes five to 10-minutes.
+This service takes five to 10 minutes.
 If we're too busy, we'll have you leave your tank.
 We store them in a locked tank cage.

-If your tank does not qualify for recertification, we waive the $10 or $15 charge.
+If your tank does not qualify for recertification, we waive the $15/$20 charge.
 After that, there are several options, depending on the tank.
 For 20-pound cylinders, it usually doesn't make sense to repair them.